ZawadiSumba66/ruby-capstone-scraper/README.md

 Nokogiri is an HTML, XML, SAX, and Reader parser.
 The raw data is parsed using Nokogiri thus easy to extract data.

+# Project Description

+In this project I scraped data from [simplyHired.com](https://www.simplyhired.com/search?q=junior+web+developer&job=IlFPuAnY1x4QykmoQBX-48Fp5mhGC2PfhCH2-d6si32qgmQkI-k5Bw).
+This website is mostly used to search for junior developers roles in various companies.
+After fetching the data, i filtered it according to Postion,Salary,Location and Company name.
+The total number of pages is displayed as well as the jobs in total.

 ## Built With

 - Ruby
+- Nokogiri
+-Open-uri

 ## Prerequisites